 My field of study is historical archaeology, a discipline that draws upon method and theory from cultural anthropology, history, and the natural sciences to investigate the development of the modern world through its physical traces in combination with other sources, including documents and oral histories.
-I am most interested in how and what material remains can tell us about the lived, embodied experiences of people neglected or misrepresented in written records.
+I am most interested in how and what material remains can tell us about the lived, embodied experiences of people neglected or misrepresented in written records, and my research has focused most upon nineteenth-century New York City.

-The second project is an ongoing, collaborative study of Seneca Village, a community founded by African Americans in 1825 that was displaced by the City of New York in 1857 to build Central Park.
-I co-authored the 2018 archaeological site report and several articles with the project directors, Nan Rothschild and Diana diZerega Wall.
-I am currently leading a collaborative digital project about the village.
-I am also editing a book about the archaeology of African American communities, Revealing Communities: The Archaeology of Free African Americans in the Nineteenth Century, to be published in BGC’s Cultural Histories of the Material World Series.
-This book is an expansion of a symposium I organized at BGC in 2020.
+My second major area of research is an ongoing, collaborative study of Seneca Village, a community founded by African Americans in 1825 that was displaced by the City of New York in 1857 to build Central Park.
+I co-authored the 2018 archaeological site report and several articles with Nan Rothschild and Diana diZerega Wall.
+I also co-created, with Gergely Baics, Leah Meisterlin, and Myles Zhang, Envisioning Seneca Village, a digital project that imagines what the village would have looked like shortly before its destruction.
+Currently, I am continuing to work on the digital project, writing a book about Seneca Village with Rothschild and Wall, and editing a soon-to-be-completed book about the archaeology of several different African American communities.
+That book, Revealing Communities: The Archaeology of Free African Americans in the Nineteenth Century, will be published in BGC’s Cultural Histories of the Material World Series, and it is an expansion of a symposium I organized at BGC in 2020.

 Select Publications

 Irish Fever: An Archaeology of Illness, Injury, and Healing in New York City, 8451875.
-Knoxville, TN: University of Tennessee Press, January 2024.
+Knoxville, TN: University of Tennessee Press and the Society for Historical Archaeology, 2024.

 “Seneca Village Interpretations: Bringing Collaborative Historical Archaeology and Heritage Advocacy to the Forefront and Online” (co-authored with Nan A. Rothschild and Diana diZerega Wall).
 In Advocacy and Archaeology: Urban Intersections, edited by Kelly M. Britt and Diane F. George, 68–97.
 New York, NY: Berghahn Books, 2023.